Our purpose today is limited and huge. We focus merely on Romans 9:11–12:

 And underneath this meaning for our lives is the massive assurance: This purpose will stand.
 And all who are in Christ by faith will stand in it.
 So spend yourself for this great purpose while you live.
 All the elect in Christ prevail, God’s purpose stands, it cannot fail.

-The following hymn was written by John Piper to sing at Bethlehem Baptist Church on December 15, 2002.
-This was sung in connection with Pastor John's exposition of Romans 9:6-13: "God's Purpose Stands"
+John Piper wrote the hymn, “God’s Purpose Stands”, to sing at Bethlehem Baptist Church on December 15, 2002.
+This was sung in connection with Pastor John’s exposition of Romans 9:6–13.